ArtResearch/indexing-api/README.md

 ### Options

 * **i [required]** (index) : flag to index resources.
+* **d [required]** (index) : flag to download resources and trasform to JSON documents.
+* **u [required]** (index) : flag to upload JSON documents resources to SOLR.
 * **t [required]** (type) : type to donwload and index ("artists", "artworks" & "photos" are the available types).
 * **c [required]** (core) : core that the json files would be imported to.
 Note: SOLR core is created beforehand, so make sure that the core exists before running the api.
+Core name is required if full indexing or just upload is performed, but not required when just download is performed.

 ### Run